josemartos/vuewebsite/README.md

 ## description

 Personal website used as an object of experimentation.
-See [live](http://www.martosjose.com)
+React version [here](https://github.com/josemartos/reactwebsite)

 ## setup